ticapix/identity-in-data-spaces/CONTRIBUTING.md

 changes to a type.

 An example of a very good commit might look like this: `feat![login]: add awesome breaking feature`

-## Versioning

-IDSA uses the [SemVer](https://semver.org/) for versioning.
-The release versions are tagged with their respective version.